For teachers and moderators

 The digest email can be turned off by setting the frequency back to "Never."

-Learners will receive notifications by email when you add feedback or grade points.
-See more about giving feedback.
+Learners will receive notifications by email when you add feedback or points and have "Notify" selected.

 How to turn off notifications